 Durrës is well-connected by road and rail, making it easily accessible from various parts of Albania and neighboring countries.

-• Bus: Buses to Durrës run frequently from major cities like Tirana, Vlorë, and Shkodër.
-The central bus station in Durrës is located near the city center, making it convenient to reach your hotel or any other destination within the city
+- Bus: Buses to Durrës operate frequently from major cities such as Tirana, Vlorë, and Shkodër.
+The central bus station in Durrës is located near the city center, making it convenient to reach your hotel or any other destination within the city.

-• Train: Although the train network in Albania is limited, there is a line connecting Tirana to Durrës.
+- Train: Although Albania’s train network is limited, there is a line connecting Tirana and Durrës.
 It’s a scenic route, albeit slower than the bus.
-The train station in Durrës is central and connects to local buses and taxis
+The train station in Durrës is central and connects to local buses and taxis.
+Train services between Tirana and Durrës operate intermittently,y and schedules can change, so it’s best to check locally before relying on rail travel.

 By Sea